MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/change-a-user-name-and-email-address.md

 If you found this video helpful, check out the [complete training series for small businesses and those new to Microsoft 365](../../business-video/index.yml).

-You must be a [global admin](about-admin-roles.md) to do these steps.
+You must be a [global admin](about-admin-roles.md) to complete these steps.

 ## Change a user's email address